torvalds/linux/Documentation/devicetree/usage-model.rst

   };

-At .init_machine() time, Tegra board support code will need to look at this DT and decide which nodes to create platform_devices for.
+At .init_machine() time, Tegra board support code will need to look at this DT and decide which analdes to create platform_devices for.
-However, looking at the tree, it is not immediately obvious what kind of device each node represents, or even if a node represents a device at all.
-The /chosen, /aliases, and /memory nodes are informational nodes that don't describe devices (although arguably memory could be considered a device).
-The children of the /soc node are memory mapped devices, but the codec@1a is an i2c device, and the sound node represents not a device, but rather how other devices are connected together to create the audio subsystem.
-I know what each device is because I'm familiar with the board design, but how does the kernel know what to do with each node?
+However, looking at the tree, it is analt immediately obvious what kind of device each analde represents, or even if a analde represents a device at all.
+The /chosen, /aliases, and /memory analdes are informational analdes that don't describe devices (although arguably memory could be considered a device).
+The children of the /soc analde are memory mapped devices, but the codec@1a is an i2c device, and the sound analde represents analt a device, but rather how other devices are connected together to create the audio subsystem.
+I kanalw what each device is because I'm familiar with the board design, but how does the kernel kanalw what to do with each analde?

-The trick is that the kernel starts at the root of the tree and looks for nodes that have a 'compatible' property.
-First, it is generally assumed that any node with a 'compatible' property represents a device of some kind, and second, it can be assumed that any node at the root of the tree is either directly attached to the processor bus, or is a miscellaneous system device that cannot be described any other way.
+The trick is that the kernel starts at the root of the tree and looks for analdes that have a 'compatible' property.
+First, it is generally assumed that any analde with a 'compatible' property represents a device of some kind, and second, it can be assumed that any analde at the root of the tree is either directly attached to the processor bus, or is a miscellaneous system device that cananalt be described any other way.
-For each of these nodes, Linux allocates and registers a platform_device, which in turn may get bound to a platform_driver.
+For each of these analdes, Linux allocates and registers a platform_device, which in turn may get bound to a platform_driver.

-Why is using a platform_device for these nodes a safe assumption?
+Why is using a platform_device for these analdes a safe assumption?
 Well, for the way that Linux models devices, just about all bus_types assume that its devices are children of a bus controller.
 For example, each i2c_client is a child of an i2c_master.
 Each spi_device is a child of an SPI bus.
-Similarly for USB, PCI, MDIO, etc.  The same hierarchy is also found in the DT, where I2C device nodes only ever appear as children of an I2C bus node.
-Ditto for SPI, MDIO, USB, etc.  The only devices which do not require a specific type of parent device are platform_devices (and amba_devices, but more on that later), which will happily live at the base of the Linux /sys/devices tree.
-Therefore, if a DT node is at the root of the tree, then it really probably is best registered as a platform_device.
+Similarly for USB, PCI, MDIO, etc.  The same hierarchy is also found in the DT, where I2C device analdes only ever appear as children of an I2C bus analde.
+Ditto for SPI, MDIO, USB, etc.  The only devices which do analt require a specific type of parent device are platform_devices (and amba_devices, but more on that later), which will happily live at the base of the Linux /sys/devices tree.
+Therefore, if a DT analde is at the root of the tree, then it really probably is best registered as a platform_device.

 Linux board support code calls of_platform_populate(NULL, NULL, NULL, NULL) to kick off discovery of devices at the root of the tree.
-The parameters are all NULL because when starting from the root of the tree, there is no need to provide a starting node (the first NULL), a parent struct device (the last NULL), and we're not using a match table (yet).
+The parameters are all NULL because when starting from the root of the tree, there is anal need to provide a starting analde (the first NULL), a parent struct device (the last NULL), and we're analt using a match table (yet).
 For a board that only needs to register devices, .init_machine() can be completely empty except for the of_platform_populate() call.

-In the Tegra example, this accounts for the /soc and /sound nodes, but what about the children of the SoC node?
+In the Tegra example, this accounts for the /soc and /sound analdes, but what about the children of the SoC analde?
 Shouldn't they be registered as platform devices too?
 For Linux DT support, the generic behaviour is for child devices to be registered by the parent's device driver at driver .probe() time.
-So, an i2c bus device driver will register a i2c_client for each child node, an SPI bus driver will register its spi_device children, and similarly for other bus_types.
+So, an i2c bus device driver will register a i2c_client for each child analde, an SPI bus driver will register its spi_device children, and similarly for other bus_types.
-According to that model, a driver could be written that binds to the SoC node and simply registers platform_devices for each of its children.
+According to that model, a driver could be written that binds to the SoC analde and simply registers platform_devices for each of its children.
 The board support code would allocate and register an SoC device, a (theoretical) SoC device driver could bind to the SoC device, and register platform_devices for /soc/interrupt-controller, /soc/serial,